NotNite/GDWeave/README.md

 # GDWeave

-GDWeave is an experimental runtime patching system for compiled GDScript bytecode.
-It currently targets Godot 3.5.2 (for the game [WEBFISHING](https://store.steampowered.com/app/3146520/WEBFISHING/)).
+GDWeave is a mod loader & runtime script patching for [the Godot Engine](https://github.com/godotengine/godot).

 ## Installation